jotudela/so_long/README.md

 ![](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

-# 🛠️  PROGRAM SPECIFICITIES AND CONSIDERATIONS
+# 🛠️  Program Specificities and Considerations

 > [!WARNING]
 > This project aims to be executed in a x86 Linux environment, with a QWERTY keyboard.